nd1234/asdxzc/README.md

 The world isn't a wish granting factory.
 What shines for you may burn others.
 Have a lucky day.
-Stop teasing and irritating others.
+Stop teasing and irritating others it is you who can bring a change